 By now we know it takes vulnerability to establish long-lasting and healthy relationships of all kinds.
 For someone like me, who is aware of this but a hot mess when it comes to execution, this is easier said than done.
 So, I spoke to a professional on tangible tips to explore my vulnerable side.
-India Douglas, LMSW (Licensed Master Social Worker) works at a school in Brooklyn, New York teaching underserved kids the fundamentals when it comes to understanding feelings.
+India Douglas, LMSW works at a school in Brooklyn, New York teaching underserved kids the fundamentals when it comes to understanding feelings.

-While she has never treated me, for the purposes of this story, I did share with her a few intimate details about my struggles with opening up wholeheartedly with those I care about.
+While she has never treated me, for the purposes of this story, I did share with her a few intimate details about my struggles with opening up wholeheartedly to those I care about.
 "Your diagnosis would probably be somewhere within the anxiety wheelhouse.
 It sounds as if you have issues opening up because you fear the response of what would happen if you did and the what-ifs," she explained.
 "If you get treated at Brooklyn Center for Psychotherapy, you might get an unspecified anxiety disorder diagnosis (found in the DSM-5).
 Later, they might put a specifier in there, based on whatever past experiences you share with your therapist."

 Below find her tips for myself and others like me to navigate the ins and outs of being vulnerable.

 How you should work on being more vulnerable: